 For that reason, you should have proof of taxes paid or taxes that have been withheld in Estonia readily available to be presented to your local tax authorities.
 Local tax treatment could be different for each type of income (dividend, salary, directors' fee) and it might also be affected by what has been agreed in the tax treaty your country has concluded with Estonia.

 The most common method for alleviating double taxation is the credit method.
 This means that your state of residence might allow you to credit your domestic tax liability with the taxes that have been paid in Estonia.

 If your country of residence exempts foreign income on condition that tax has been paid or withheld in the source state, then having some tax paid or withheld in Estonia could even be good news.
 If your country of residence uses the exemption method for foreign dividend income, then the 7% Estonian WHT might end up being the final tax on this item of income.
 Note that the corporate income tax paid by your Estonian company is not taken into account for your personal tax calculation purposes.

 It is not uncommon for directors’ fees, which have already been subject to tax elsewhere, to also be exempted from local income tax, but this should be confirmed with local tax experts.

 If your state of residence has a treaty with Estonia allowing for a lower WHT rate than 7%, then you would need to obtain a Certificate of Residence from your local tax authorities or other competent authority to claim treaty benefits.
 Alternatively, you can fill in Estonian form TM3 and have your local authorities seal it.
 Countries with treaties allowing lower WHT rates are currently: 5% with Bulgaria, Israel and Macedonia; 0% with Mexico, Georgia, Cyprus, Jersey, Island of Man and the United Arab Emirates.
-All treaties are available at the website of the Estonian Tax and Customs Board.
+All treaties are available at the website of the Estonian Ministry of Finance.